This detailed guide provides step-by-step instructions with screenshots on how to install Linux on Chromebook.

 On your Chromebook, Hold down the Esc+Refresh keys (there should be a dedicated refresh key in your Chromebook, just look for the symbol).
 While you have the Esc and Refresh keys pressed, press the power button.
 This will reboot your Chromebook into “recovery mode”.

 When it boots into Recovery Mode, you’ll see an error message:

 Please insert a recovery USB stick or SD card.

 Don’t worry.
 It’s not really an error and your Chromebook is safe.
 At this stage, if you press Ctrl+D, you’ll be taken to OS verification page.
 If you press Esc or the power button, you’ll reboot to normal Chrome OS.

 To proceed with enabling the developer mode, press Ctrl+D.

-At the next screen, you’ll be asked to turn off ‘OS verification’.
-By design, Chromebooks are locked down to only allow Google-approved operating systems to boot.
-It verifies the operating system at each boot.
+At the next screen, you’ll be asked to turn off “OS verification.”
+By design, Chromebooks are locked down to only boot Google-approved operating systems.
+They verify the operating system at each boot.

 To enable the developer mode, you’ll need to turn off the OS verification.
 Just press enter.

-This scary looking message tells you that OS verification is turned off.
+This scary-looking message tells you that OS verification is turned off.
 It’s a security feature to notify the end user that the device is in developer mode.
-Since Chrome OS is less secured in developer mode (because you can use a lot more commands and install a lot more program than in the normal mode), it works as a warning message.
+Since Chrome OS is less secure in developer mode (because you can use a lot more commands and install a lot more programs than in the normal mode), it gives a warning message.